oscarbenjamin/euler/README.rst

 this only gives a small improvement.

-6.  `euler_06` attempts to improve on the performance of `euler_05` by extracting the data pointer from the numpy array in `func` before assigning to it.
-This results in only a very small improvement.
+6.  `euler_06` attempts to improve on the performance of `euler_05` by doing all of the manipulations in `euler` using `double` pointers but still using a `cpdef` function and `numpy.ndarray` for `func`.
+This results in a small performance increase.

 7.  `euler_07` uses `cdef` functions and `double` pointers everywhere and the `cdef`'d `euler` routine explicitly calls the `cdef`'d `func` routine.